MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 ## UI framework and HWND interop

 The `AppWindow` class is available for any top-level `HWND` in your app.
 This means that when you are working with a UI framework you can continue to use that framework's entry point for creating a window and attaching its content, and once you have created a window you can use the windowing interop methods provided in the Windows App SDK to access the corresponding `AppWindow` and its methods, properties, and events.
-For examples on how to do this for a WinUI3 window, see the [samples](#samples) section in this article.
+For examples on how to do this for a WinUI 3 window, see the [samples](#samples) section in this article.

 Some of the benefits of using the `AppWindow` even when working with a UI framework are: